Smith, Adamson and St. Etienne all finish in top eight of 400 meter hurdles

 Former NCAA Shot Put Champion returns to college ranks

-England attended the University of Alabama.
+Before he started his coaching career, England was a highly decorated student-athlete at the University of Alabama.
 During his tenure at Alabama, England was an eight time All-SEC performer.
-He won the NCAA Division I Championship in 1977, as well as the SEC Shot Put Championship in 1977 and set both the indoor and outdoor SEC records during the same season.
-Changing events after taking silver at the inaugural US Olympic Festival - as well as qualifying for the ill-fated 1980 Olympic Trials - he became a member of the 1982 US Olympic Festival team and qualified for the 1984 Olympic Trials in the javelin.
+He won the NCAA National Championship in 1977 in the shot put while also capturing the SEC Shot Put Championship during the same year.
+Also in 1977, the Indianapolis native set both the indoor and outdoor SEC records in the event.
+After taking silver at the inaugural USA Olympic Festival - as well as qualifying for the ill-fated 1980 Olympic Trials - England switched gears as he became a member of the 1982 US Olympic Festival team and qualified for the 1984 Olympic Trials in the javelin.